JSMonk/sweet-monads/iterator/README.md

 Create `LazyIterator` only with elements which was existed in both `LazyIterator`s.

-_Warrning_: Be careful, provided as argument iterator should be iterated for the computation.
+_Warning_: Be careful, provided as argument iterator should be iterated for the computation.
 So it doesn't work with infinity iterable objects.

 ```typescript
 function except<I>(other: LazyIterator<I>): LazyIterator<I>;
 ```

-- `other: LazyIterator<I>` - `LazyIterator` whith element which should be existed in `this` `LazyIterator`
+- `other: LazyIterator<I>` - `LazyIterator` with element which should be existed in `this` `LazyIterator`
-- Returns `LazyIterator` that containss elements from both `other` and `this` `LazyIterator`.
+- Returns `LazyIterator` that contains elements from both `other` and `this` `LazyIterator`.

 ```typescript
 const iterator = LazyIterator.from([1, 1, 2, 3, 4, 4, 12, 6, 2, 3, 4, 5]);